My wife and I live in the beautiful mountains of Western North Carolina.

 I spent the last half of my professional career working as Vice President of Engineering at small technology companies.
 We designed developed and manufactured embedded devices such as kiosks, laser scanners, and motor controllers.
 I have always been very involved with Information Technology and am passionate about developing technology-based solutions which delivery information where and when people need it the most.

 Stamp Collecting became a passion for me in the mid-1970s when I joined APS and became very active in the running of my local stamp club.
-My collecting interests include; US, British America, Great Britain, Netherlands, World Wide, and Christmas Seals.
+My collecting interests include; US, US Postal Seals, US Postal Stationery, British America, Great Britain, Greece Hermes Heads, Netherlands, World Wide, Highway Post Office covers, Way Pocket covers, Western NC covers, and Christmas Seals.

 In 2014 I was diagnosed with Stage 4 cancer and kidney failure forcing me into semi-retirement at age 57.
-Forty seven operations, 2 year of chemo, 1 year of immunotherapy, 3 different doctors telling me I had 6 months to live but I am managed to beat the odds.
+Fifty two operations, 2 years of chemo, 1 year of immunotherapy, 7 years of dialysis, 3 different hospitals telling me I had 6 months to live but so far I have managed to beat the odds.

 The kidney failure landed me in dialysis since 2015.
 Dialysis is like a part-time job; requiring being kept alive by a machine for 15-20 hours per week but it affords me plenty of time to work on this site and give back to the hobby that has given so much to me.
 I have also been blessed with a great support system including my family, friends, and fellow hobbyists.